Datavision1303/My-cloud-1/README.md

 - I kept my network and storage setting options as default
 - I then reviewed my instance configuration and clicked "Launch."

-# My process of conecting to my First AWS EC2 Instance:
+# Process of connecting to my First AWS EC2 Instance:
 - I selected the instance i wanted to connected to
 - I then clicked on "connect"
 - I then clicked on "EC2 Instance connect"